 - Paris Cafe tiny storefront with the most yummy pastries

 - Panchos Takos takos with a k and the best al pastor ever

 - The Blue Shrimp fresh seafood on the sand

 - Margarita Grill all around great restaurant with a beach vibe

 - Pizza Nostra wood fired pizza and tasty desserts

-- Blanca Blue located inside of one of PV’s luxury resorts, Blanca Blue has a terrific breakfast buffet and other melas, with a great view
+- Blanca Blue located inside Garza Blanca.
+Blanca Blue has a terrific breakfast buffet with a great view

 I hope you find my guide about where to eat in Puerto Vallarta helpful the next time you’re there.
 Leave me a comment and let me know what’s your favorite restaurant or food in PV.
 Buen provecho!